foo123/FILTER.js/readme.md

 ###Credits

-Some filters code has been adapted from open source libraries (mostly c, java and flash, plus a couple from javascript libraries), see the comments in the code for details.
+Some filters code has been adapted from open source libraries (mostly `c`, `java` and `flash`, plus a couple from `javascript` libraries), see the comments in the code for details.

 * [**Image Processing Library in Java**](http://www.jhlabs.com/ip/filters/)